Don't miss out on our most popular holiday giveaway:

 Marty Robbins, on the other hand, has enjoyed seeing more male nurses enter the profession after over 15 years on the job.
 He relates how profitable the field of nursing can be.
 “If you are smart and use shift premiums, work holidays and some overtime, there’s no reason you shouldn’t make $90,000 to $100,000,” he adds.

-However lucrative the field of nursing may be, however, at the end of the day, you don’t go into nursing for the money -- you go in for the heart.
+However lucrative the field of nursing may be, at the end of the day, you don’t go into nursing for the money -- you go in for the heart.
 “I’m not here to do this for me,” Davis told Nurse.org.
 “I do this for them - my patients.
 And, if I don’t do it right, then who else is going to?”

-Attracting More Men to the Industry
+Attracting More Male Nurses to the Industry

 Excelsior College has a partnership with the American Assembly for Men in Nursing (AAMN) to help increase the percentage of men at the bedside.
 The college’s largest academic program is its associate degree program in nursing with over 16,000 enrolled students.